Football writer Alex Keble analyses where the weekend fixtures could be won and lost, including:

 Emery, as ever, will have devised a detailed tactical plan to expose his opponent’s weaknesses.
 It’s up to Postecoglou to show he can do the same thing.

-How will Van Nistelrooy approach Chelsea clash?
+How will Van Nistelrooy approach Chelsea encounter?

 Manchester United’s 5-2 victory over Leicester City in the EFL Cup on Wednesday evening had all the classic hallmarks of a new (interim) manager bounce.